isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 that in this particular case an option is defined in vendor space 25167.
 With ``always-send`` enabled, the option is sent every time there is a need to deal with vendor space 25167.

-This is also how the Kea server can be configured to send multiple vendor enterprise numbers and multiple options, specific for each vendor.
+This is also how :iscman:`kea-dhcp4` can be configured to send multiple vendor options from different vendors, along with each of their specific vendor ID.
-If these options need to be sent by the server regardless of whether the client specified any enterprise number, ``"always-send": true`` must be configured for the option with code 125 (``vivso-suboptions``) for each enterprise number.
+If these options need to be sent by the server regardless of whether the client specified any enterprise number, ``"always-send": true`` must be configured for the suboptions that will be included in the ``vivso-suboptions`` option (code 125).

 ::

    "Dhcp4": {
        "option-data": [
+           # Typically DHCPv4 clients will send a Parameter Request List option (code 55) for
+           # vivso-suboptions (code 125), and that is enough for Kea to understand that it needs to
+           # send the option.
+These options still need to be defined in the configuration, one per
+           # each vendor, but they don't need "always-send" enabled in that case.
+For misbehaving
+           # clients that to do not explicitly request it, one may alternatively set "always-send"
+           # to true for them as well.
+This is referring to the following two entries in option-data.
            {
-               "always-send": true,
                "name": "vivso-suboptions",
                "space": "dhcp4",
                "data": "2234"
            },
            {
-               "always-send": true,
                "name": "vivso-suboptions",
                "space": "dhcp4",
                "data": "3561"